 We believe that all of us are marred by an attitude of disobedience toward God called sin.
 All humanity are descendants of Adam and Eve (Acts 17:26), thus through Adam’s transgression, all of humanity is born with a sin nature (a desire to sin).
 Sin separated us from God and causes much of the pain and problems we experience in life.
 God hates sin, not the sinner.
 God loves us and wishes for all to repent and turn to him (2 Peter 3:9).

 Romans 2:11 states that “there is no partiality with God.”
-God shows His mercy, grace, and offers salvation to all regardless of sex, social status, wealth, or intelligence.
+God shows His mercy, grace, and offers salvation to all regardless of gender, social status, wealth, or intelligence.
 It is clear that men and women are equals before God, but are created to fulfill different roles.
 The Bible is clear that the man shall be a provider for his home (1 Tim.
 5:8, 2 Thes.
 3:10) and this is exemplified in Adam (Gen. 2:15, 3:23).
 Adam was created first, then Eve from Adam; Eve was deceived first and then deceived Adam.
 Therefore, in accordance with Scripture and the Southern Baptist Convention, we also believe that men are the spiritual leaders of the home and that women cannot serve in the offices of pastor or deacon (2 Tim.
 2:11-3:16, 1 Cor.
 11:3-9).

 A. Salvation by Faith, Not of Works